From Pain to Flow: Using SAFe Dependency Boards for Double-Loop Learning

 Validating the Value Stream Design Hypothesis — A Key but often Skipped step

-Speaking of the VSI workshop — one key element in it that many practitioners skip is the validation of your value stream design hypothesis.
+Speaking of the VSI workshop, one key element many practitioners skip is validating their value stream design hypothesis.
 After identifying a Development Value Stream, run some water through the pipes — take some work in the form of Features or even higher-level Epics/Themes and explore how they will flow through this value stream/ART/Solution ART.
-If the work flows nicely with a minimal number of dependencies you found a good setup.
-If even in this “dry run” you already see you have too many dependencies — time to rework the design!
+If the work flows nicely with a minimal number of dependencies, you have found a good setup.
+If even in this “dry run,” you already see you have too many dependencies — time to rework the design!

 PI Planning Dry Run

-And yes — what this means is that ideally, even in this early phase, before even launching the ART, you should consider doing a light version of PI Planning as a dry run with the value stream design you have in mind — to see that it makes sense.
-You don’t want to train everybody, spend a serious amount of time on preparing to launch the ART, and then find its not a self-sufficient ART or that it’s comprised of teams that aren’t self-sufficient.
+And yes, what this means is that ideally, even in this early phase, before even launching the ART, you should consider doing a light version of PI Planning as a dry run with the value stream design you have in mind to see that it makes sense.
+You don’t want to train everybody, spend a serious amount of time preparing to launch the ART, and then find that it’s not self-sufficient or that it’s comprised of teams that aren’t self-sufficient.